 - Not just for tuition: Funds from 529 plans can be used for qualified higher education expenses, including tuition, fees, room and board, books, computers and other required materials, starting in 2018 they can also be used for similar expenses associated with public, private or religious primary and secondary education.

 - High contribution limits, no income restrictions: Plan contributions can be made up to a maximum balance – which differs by state and/or plan – for all program accounts per beneficiary.
 Plus, there are no income restrictions on the account owner.

 - Anyone can contribute: Any U.S. citizen – including relatives and friends – can contribute to a 529 plan for a selected beneficiary.
-Some grandparents might consider a 529 plan contribution an excellent birthday gift for a toddler.
+Some grandparents might consider 529 plan contributions as birthday gifts.

-- There are estate planning advantages: Especially important for grandparents or other relatives, contributions to a 529 plan account are excluded from the donor's taxable estate for federal tax purposes (assuming the donor is not the beneficiary).
+- Estate planning advantages: Especially important for grandparents or other relatives, contributions to a 529 plan account are excluded from the donor’s taxable estate for federal tax purposes (assuming the donor is not the beneficiary).

 Need more insight?
 Let us be your guide.

 Our national network of experienced financial advisors can help you create a personalized plan to help you identify financial goals and get you where you want to go in life.Find an Advisor

 The Ivy InvestEd 529 Plan is offered by Waddell & Reed, Inc. as part of the Arizona Family College Savings Program (the “Program”).
 Waddell & Reed, Inc. is one of multiple financial institutions eligible to offer investments under the Program.